QihangFan/qihangfan.github.io/README.md

 # Four Typologies in Immersive Web3 Architecture Experience
+<br><br>

+Four Typologies is a responsive interactive media website that introduces new decentralized and localized Garden Fashion Factory Typologies evoking humanity and resisting industrial mechanization trends.
+The website allows users to explore architectural designs from a macro perspective, appreciating the intricate miniatures, to a micro level where they can engage with nuanced interactions and dynamic textures.
+It immerses users into a nonlinear upcycling handicraft workflow tailored to each architectural miniature, which makes architectural designs and fashion concepts more tangible, interactive, and accessible to a wider audience.
+<br><br>

 **Recognitions:**
 - [2024 iF Design Award Winner](https://ifdesign.com/en/winner-ranking/project/four-typologies-immersive-web-experience/622719) by iF International Forum Design